tlamedia/gtm-kit/readme.txt

 = 1.11.1 =

 Bugfixes:
+* The ecommerce object was not cleared on some events

 * Cast transaction_id to string.
 According to the GA4 documentation transaction_id should be a string as it allows numbers, letters, and special characters like dashes or spaces.